SAM33/GreetingCard_Resource/README.md

 # GreetingCard_Resource
-The resource file of GreetingCard App
+The resource file of GreetingCard App<br/>